Winter Tire Minus Sizing gets true cold weather performance

 Minus sizing means using smaller diameter wheels with narrower, higher profile tires (but still maintaining your vehicle’s original equipment needs).
 By doing so, better deep snow traction is achieved, and can also result in great savings on Winter Tire & Wheel Packages.
 In addition, higher profile tire sizes feature taller sidewalls and smaller diameter wheels that resist damages associated with winter road hazards.

 - Cold weather Performance

 Minus sizing packages can be created through our web site when you search by vehicle type.
-The cost of minus sized Winter Tire & Wheel Packages are usually lower than a package maintaining your vehicle’s original equipment sizing.
+The cost of minus size Winter Tire & Wheel Packages are usually lower than a package maintaining your vehicle’s original equipment sizing.